robertoostenveld/bids-tools/README.md

 ## bin/reorganize_dicom_dataset

-*Also check out [heudiconv](https://github.com/nipy/heudiconv), which is a similar tool with more features, but also more complexity.*
+*You should also check out [heudiconv](https://github.com/nipy/heudiconv), which is a similar tool with more features, but also more complexity.*

 This is a BIDS conversion utility to reorganize existing MRI DICOM datasets.
 It works on a collection of DICOM files in a single directory or over multiple directories.
 It copies or moves the files according to the standard BIDS structure that we started using from 2017 onwards at the DCCN.